Benizao1980/ICassigner/README.md

 Must contain:
 - a sample ID column (matching tree tips)
 - an IC column with known labels or `UA`
+(column names may contain spaces; "quote" them on the command line if needed)

 Optional but recommended:
 - Oxford MLST